Online Nursing Degrees

 No programs were found matching the selected filters.

-Through 2028, overall employment in healthcare and related fields is expected to increase by 14 percent.
-This is much faster than the average for all occupations and will add about 1.9 million new jobs.
-Growth will occur because of an increase in the demand for healthcare services, including an increased emphasis on preventive care and demand for gerontological care as the population ages.
+From 2020 through 2030, overall employment in healthcare and related fields is expected to increase by 16%.
+This is much faster than the average for all occupations and will add about 2.6 million new jobs to the economy.
+The projected growth will occur mainly because of an aging population that increases the demand for healthcare services.
 The American Association of Colleges of Nursing attributes a nationwide nursing shortage to factors including a shortage of nursing faculty, an aging nursing population, changing population demographics and insufficient staffing.
-UWF’s accredited online nursing programs will lead to a rewarding nursing career in many positions.
+UWF’s accredited online nursing programs will lead to a rewarding nursing career in many positions

 Nursing career outlook information from the Bureau of Labor Statistics